curiousgene/curiousgene.github.io/_posts/2022-12-06-learning-new-things.markdown

 ---
 "During cancer treatment" is probably not the best time to try learning new stuff.
 I've noticed that I'm not exactly operating at peak efficiency.
 My brain is a bit foggy, especially in the days following an infusion.
 That said, I've got a lot of free time, and since I finished my Master's degree, I've been turning my focus back to music.
-So I'm learning Max/MSP and Puredata.

-<!-–more-–>

 I've been unable to perform with Paddy's Pig since I started chemo, but still play my guitars, and I've been making notes of melodies and chord progressions and lyrics for years.
 What I haven't done is finish any songs, or do much actual recording.
 I